 For hero product stories, the approach is a bit more complicated.
 Scraping is applied with further HTML code cleansing to display the page correctly on the Icecat platform, and next on the retailer’s site.

 So our goal is to give complete design freedom to brands in terms of Rich content assets and at the same time provide a standardized solution, where automation according to a certain logic can be applied, giving the possibility to industrialize rich content page production.

-Read further: Covid-19 Lab, amazon, product story, Vendor Central
+Read further: Research, amazon, product story, Vendor Central